Mallaig and the Road to the Isles

 When the fishing boats have just come in with their catches, you might see some seals in the harbour looking for the odd fish that could come their way.

 MV Western Isles and Knoydart Seabridge have regular sailings to the Knoydart peninsula so you can take a day trip by boat (or stay longer if you wish).

 Sea.Fari Adventures offers scheduled boat trips from Mallaig (as well as Armadale on Skye) to cruise around the Small Isles and Loch Nevis (Knoydart) and go whalespotting.
 Contact Peter Fowler.
 Tel: 01471 833316 / Mobile: 0797 3509387.

 When on boats in this region, I have seen alsorts of marine creatures including minke whales, dolphins and porpoises, so you stand a good chance of seeing some interesting wildlife here.

 Just 1.5 miles past Mallaig is Nevis Bank, 4 star self catering cottage overlooking a quiet beach opposite the Isle of Skye.

 The Mallaig and Morar Highland Games are usually early in August.

 Morar is the ideal place to watch the steam engines go past on the West Highland Line and admire the views of the Small Isles.
 The cross erected at the viewpoint commemorates the opening of the present church.

 Morar is particularly famous for its spectacular silver sands where the movie "Local

 Hero" starring Burt Lancaster was filmed in the 1980s.
-A video tape can be ordered from

 Photo copyright Joanne Mackenzie-Winters August 1999.